verusmedia/android-verusmediasdk/README.md

 <a name="native"></a>
 ### How to get Native Ads
-For getting native ads you need to initialize the `Native` class with your `Context`.
+To get a native ad you need to initialize the `Native` class with your `Context`.
 After, you need set your views using the following methods:

 ```java
       setTitleView(TextView titleView);